Jesús Murillo Karam

 Jesús Murillo Karam (born 2 March 1947) is a Mexican lawyer and politician affiliated with the Institutional Revolutionary Party (PRI).
+Born in Real del Monte, Hidalgo, he is of Lebanese descent.

+Murillo Karam was elected to the Chamber of Deputies in the 1979 mid-terms (for Hidalgo's 4th district) and again in the 1985 general election (for Hidalgo's 6th district), and to the Senate in 1991.

-He served as governor of the state of Hidalgo from 1993 to 1998.
+He served as governor of Hidalgo from 1993 to 1998.
 In 1998 he became Undersecretary of Public Security and then joined the campaign of Francisco Labastida in the 2000 presidential election.
-He is of Lebanese descent.

-In 2006 he was elected senator for his state and in February 2007 as secretary general of his party with Beatriz Paredes as president.
+In the 2006 general election he was re-elected as a senator for his state, and in February 2007, he was elected general secretary of his party with Beatriz Paredes as president.
 He was president of the Commission of Interior in the Senate.
-In September 2012, he was elected to the LXII Legislature of Congress as the President of the Chamber of Deputies.
-He later resigned this position to become Attorney General.
+In September 2012, he was elected to the 62nd Congress as a plurinominal deputy, during which he served as the president of the Chamber of Deputies.
+He later passed his seat to his alternate to become attorney general.